jyomishra/HotelApp/README.md

 "cityName" and "apiKey" are mandatory parameters.

-"sort" is optional.
+"sort" is optional and by price.
 If provided then it can be "Asc" for ascending order and "Desc" for descending order.

 ##### Response :
 {